 After you submit the Form, if you choose to handle it, and the RBS Academic Integrity Facilitator (AIF) finds that this is indeed a first-time nonseparable violation, you will be notified to proceed.
 (If you are not notified within two business days, contact the AIF).
 The procedures are summarized here.
 A flowchart is available here.
 But it’s not really that complicated: You meet with the student, consider his/her side of the story and any other evidence, reach a decision, and inform the student.

 Bear in mind a few deadlines:

 - You must notify the student within 10 working days.
 Sample correspondence is available here.

 - You must send your decision to the student within 10 working days of meeting with him or her, or within 15 working days of the original notification if the student doesn’t respond to the notification or chooses not to meet with you.
 Refer to the same sample correspondence.

-If the student agrees to abide by your decision, then implement your decision and submit a copy of the Academic Integrity Final Reporting Form to the RBS AIF.
+If the student agrees to abide by your decision, then implement your decision and submit a copy of the Academic Integrity Final Reporting Form: New Brunswick or Newark to Doug Miller, Associate Dean for Academic Integrity.
 You’re done!
-But note that the student may appeal to the Campus Appeals Committee, so wait 10 working days before submitting the final report to the RBS AIF to be certain that no appeal has occurred.
+But note that the student may appeal to the Campus Appeals Committee, so wait 10 working days before submitting the final report to be certain that no appeal has occurred.
 If the student appeals, the Campus Appeals Committee will provide further instruction – basically, they’ll ask you for all relevant materials, and then they’ll adjudicate the final sanction.
 They’ll let you know the final outcome.

-If you do not wish to handle or it is a separable offense, the RBS AIF will handle.
+If you do not wish to handle or it is a level 3 offense, an RBS AIF will handle the case.
 Your role will be that of Complaint Initiator and you may be called to present the case.